Error-0xf4364c/Limon-fork/README.md

-# 🧁 Cupcake Bot
+# 🍋 Limon Discord Bot
 *Economy & Fun*

-## ⚠ Warning!
-We are making some changes.
-* We're switching from motor to **PyMongo** for Mongo connection
-* We're changing the name of the bot to **Limon**
-* New currency: **LiCash**

 ## License
-Cupcake Bot is licensed under the terms of [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://github.com/abdurrahmancosar/Python-Bot/blob/main/LICENSE) ("CC-BY-NC-SA-4.0").
+Limon Bot is licensed under the terms of [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://github.com/abdurrahmancosar/Python-Bot/blob/main/LICENSE) ("CC-BY-NC-SA-4.0").
 Commercial use is not allowed under this license.
 This includes any kind of revenue made with or based upon the software, even donations.

 The CC-BY-NC-SA-4.0 allows you to: